 Over a series of in-depth interviews we’ll profile these hellmen, in order to find out what makes them tick and how they’ve risen from humble beginnings to become fixtures of the big wave world.

-First up is Tom Lowe, who has just been awarded the biggest accolade a big wave surfer can receive – an invitation to compete on the WSL big wave world tour.
-We caught up with Tom just as the news was sinking in to find out more:
+First up is Tom Lowe, who earlier this year was awarded the biggest accolade a big wave surfer can receive – an invitation to compete on the WSL big wave world tour.
+We caught up with Tom just ahead of the start of the first event in Mexico to find out more:

 WL: Lowey, congratulations on making the Big Wave World Tour, how does a lad from St Ives end up being invited to compete in the top ranks of big wave Surfing?